LoyolaChicagoCode/cs2-lab0-hello-java/README.md

 1. Congratulations, you have now fixed your code!

+# Committing and pushing your code to your remote GitHub repo

+In this section, you will close the outer, somewhat less frequent, circle, consisting of

+   - clone a remote repo (or *pull* someone else's recent changes)
+   - change (edit-compile-test/run locally)
+   - commit your changes (locally)
+   - push your changes to the remote repo

+To commit and push through the IDE,

+   - right-click on the project node `cs2-lab0-hello-java`

+   - then choose

+          Git > Commit

+   - enter a very brief description of the changes you are committing

+   - check the box in the bottom left corner labeled *push committed changes*

+Alternatively, to commit from the command line,

+    cd /projects/cs2-lab0-hello-java
+    git commit -asm "brief description of changes" git push

+1. Visit the web page of your remote GitHub repository and navigate to one of the source files you have changed to verify that the change is there.
+   Congratulations, you have now pushed your changes to your remote GitHub repository!

 # Submission

-When your project is ready to grade, submit your complete cs371f18p0 repository URL including your GitHub userid on Sakai as an inline submission.
+When your project is ready to grade, submit your complete cs2-lab0-hello-java repository URL including your GitHub userid on Sakai as an inline submission.

 # Grading criteria